everythingfunctional/quaff/README.md

 ### New Quantities

-A script is provided that will generate a new quantity for you at `tools/generateNewQuantity.sh`.
-It just needs to know the various capitalization schemes, the default units to be used and the various formats associated with its symbol, and it will use the templates to generate the new quantity module, it's tests, and the assertions.
+A script is provided that will generate a new quantity for you at `tools/generate-new-quantity.sh`.
+It just needs to know the name of the quantity in lower and upper case, the name of its internal units in lower and upper case, and the symbol, and it will use the templates to generate the new quantity module, it's tests, and the assertions.
 You'll just need to define any additional units you'd like to use, and the interfaces for the `*` and `/` operators if you'd like it to do the math correctly with other quantities.